Thor77/TeamspeakStats/README.md

 Run `tsstats.py` and point your web-server to the generated .html-file, now you will see some stats for your Teamspeak-Server parsed from the logs.

 # Tests
-- Install nose `pip3 install nose`
+- Install testing-requirements `pip3 install -r testing_requirements.txt`
 - Run `nosetests`

 # Configuration